ngoziharrison/ngozi-presentations/Cluster 10B Discussion Week 1.md

 ---
 # Discussion Questions
 - What AI harms does this article describe?
-- Why do you think they posted this?
+- Why do you think the FTC posted this?
 - What do you believe are the biggest challenges regarding AI?